You are using an outdated browser. Please upgrade your browser to improve your experience.

 A grantee who served in the military was unable to attend past meetings due to training and deployment.
 Currently, she works in global health, and after leaving the meeting she started a global health curriculum at her medical school and is developing a global health residency track.

-Learn more about the 2017 Travel Grants Program grantees.
+Learn more about some of the past Travel Grants Program grantees.

 Supporting the General Fund will go towards a wide array of ACP educational programs, including the Herbert S. Waxman Clinical Skills Center at the annual meeting.

 To formally acknowledge your support of these initiatives, the College will offer the following recognition.